Skip to Main Content

 Bahnhofstrasse as a Wine Address

 Lucerne's Bahnhofstrasse functions primarily as the city's commercial spine, running from the main railway station toward the old town.
 Most of the eating and drinking on this stretch tilts toward convenience: cafes serving commuters, tourist-facing brasseries, hotel bars calibrated for transit rather than residence.
 Against that backdrop, a wine bar with enough programme credibility to earn recognition from Star Wine List represents a different kind of ambition.
-Opus, at number 16, sits in this corridor and orients itself toward a visitor or local who arrives with the wine list as the primary destination, not an afterthought.
+Opus, at number 16, sits in this corridor and serves visitors and locals drawn first by the wine list.

-Star Wine List's White Star designation, awarded in September 2023, operates as a quality signal within a specialist channel focused exclusively on wine programmes.
+Star Wine List's White Star designation operates as a quality signal within a specialist channel focused exclusively on wine programmes.
 It is a narrower credential than a broad hospitality award, but precisely because it targets the list rather than the room or the kitchen, it carries weight for anyone whose decision hinges on what's in the glass.
 In a Swiss city where the serious wine conversation tends to happen inside the white-tablecloth dining rooms of Colonnade or Lucide, a standalone wine bar earning that marker occupies a specific gap in the local offer.

 Where Opus Sits in the Lucerne Drinking and Dining Map